 This project is part of our 52 Pumps in 52 Weeks Program, being implemented by Peace Corps Volunteers Marcie Todd and Garrison Harward.
 To read about the program and follow its progress, CLICK HERE.

 Faraba, Kolda, Senegal

 Smack in the middle of two villages is a vast stretch of farmland.
-About 95 men and women farm here during the rainy season, but only 7 garden during the dry season because of a lack of water.
+About 95 men and women farm here during the rainy season, but only 7 gardens during the dry season because of a lack of water.
 The 7 lucky gardeners own plots near the river so during the dry season they easily pull water.
-One of these plots, owned by Mamadou Barry (who we learned about in the last post) and Ballal Agribusiness, is serving as a Moringa garden, community learning space, and a women’s group garden.
+One of these plots, owned by Mamadou Barry (who we learned about in the last post) and Ballal Agribusiness, is serving as a Moringa garden, a community learning space, and a women’s group garden.
 This is the second of the two pumps installed here.

 We are placing a second water pump in the Faraba Moringa Garden to enable the women’s group that works there to start its own vegetable garden.
 The members will plant onions, okra, and hot pepper then harvest and sell them in the Kolda market.

 18 women and 7 men and their families will benefit from the project.